FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 Using those two ingredients from above, we discovered that **ReLU networks implicitly define input-specific _matrix_ (linear!!) transformations**.
 Furthermore, **the primary method of matrix generation is through _dynamic rank modulation_**.
 By applying an argument by simple [mathematical induction](https://en.wikipedia.org/wiki/Mathematical_induction){:target='blank'}, we realize that this is true _regardless of the depth of the network_, and we can _explicitly_ give the resulting transformation matrix given any input.

 This is very similar to the theorem proven by [(Balestriero & Baraniuk, 2018)](https://arxiv.org/abs/1805.06576){:target='blank'}, although we took a different approach to computing the resulting matrix transformation.
-It is worth noting, as is a core tenant of that paper, that this is _partition based_.
-That is, input vectors map to "matrix transformations" in a fuzzy manner such that two distinct output vectors may share the same set $\Omega$.
+It is worth noting, as is a core tenant of that paper, that matrix generation process is _partition based_.
+That is, input vectors map to "matrix transformations" in a fuzzy manner such that two distinct output vectors may share the same set $\Omega$ and thus the same generated matrix transformation.

 ### Conclusion

-**A core aspect of my believe is that outer products are interesting is because outer products express _the computations themselves_ rather than just the _result_ of the computation.** By viewing Linear Algebra through the lens of computation captures an intuition for the mechanisms of _operation_, not just the human mechanisms employed to compute a result.
-For example, in the setting of neural networks, outer products allow us to say "this is the _exact_ circuit that was used to compute the result" rather than just giving the result.
+**A core aspect of my believe is that outer products are interesting is because outer products express _the computations themselves_ rather than just the _result_ of the computation.** By viewing Linear Algebra through the lens of computation we can capture an intuition for the mechanisms of _operation_, instead of just the human mechanisms employed to compute a result.
+For example, in the setting of neural networks, outer products allow us to say "this is the _exact_ circuit that was used to compute the result" rather than just giving the result of a computation.

-Hopefully I was able to plant a seed in your mind with minimal pain through this article and you understand a bit more of why I find outer products not only facinating, but a necessary piece of the intution of Linear Algebra.
-If you have any feedback or questions, I'd love to hear about them in the comments below.
+Hopefully, and without much pain, I was able to plant the seed in your mind of why outer products are more interesting and useful than the casual in-class mention may suggest.
+If you are someone that leverages linear algebra in your work, I'd encourage you to ponder if your problem can be reframed in the language of outer products.
+Perhaps it cannot be, or perhaps it's not useful, but I most of the settings I've transformed in my mind gave given me a deeper intution as to what the computations I perform do.

+I'd love to know: For those of you who have a background in Linear Algebra, did you get taught much about outer products?
+Are outer products something that come up often in your work?
+Tell me in the comments below!

 Thanks for reading!

 ### Meta-Notes
 {:.no_toc}

-While writing this post, there were couple sections that I had written that were cut or ideas I had but hesitated to add here.
-Instead of overburdening the post with more "motivating examples" in the form of reframing more aspects of Deep Learning, I decided to try and keep the post more isolated to "I think outer products are interesting and I hope to plant a seed in your mind as to why".
+I started writing this article back in early October and it took a _bit_ longer than I originally hoped.
+On one hand, I want this to be an article trying to motivate the argument that outer products are cool!
+On the other hand, I was desperate to share some of the cool things I had discovered by reframing problems in this light.
+After a bit of back-and-forth, with a few drafts written, I decided on the former -- to try and keep the post more isolated to "I think outer products are interesting and I hope to plant a seed in your mind as to why".

-I intend to make a few more posts on the topic of reframing concepts through the lens of outer products.
+I do now intend to make a few more posts on the topic of reframing concepts through the lens of outer products.
+I think there is a lot to say on the topic, and I am quite passionate about some of the interesting things I've found.
 Beyond reframing well-known concepts that in Linear Algebra, or results that Deep Learning Theory researchers might know, I think that there are a lot of novel (and relatively simple) corollaries of the above observation with ReLU networks.
 On the other hand, perhaps it's worth pursuing writing short manuscripts to post on arXiV.
 Having some extra Google Scholar entries will hopefully help me in PhD applications.
 We'll see what my time (outside of my full-time job) affords me!

+**From anyone reading this, I would love some feedback on how you felt about this post!** It can be tough to know who I want to write to, and this post definitely fell more of the side of my mathematical interests than my computer science interests.
+Hopefully, even if you just had a basic background in Linear Algebra, this post was relatively comprehensible.

+Thanks again!

 ### Footnotes
 {:.no_toc}

 [^1]: If I were to be accurate, then the "dot product" and "inner product" cannot be used interchangably.
 The dot product is just one inner product defined on Euclidean space.
 The main reason I might tend to use inner product in this post is because it constrasts nicely with the term "outer product".

+[^5]:

 [^2]:
-    This is one difference with the Wikipedia article referenced.
+    This equation is a derivative of [the one used in the Wikipedia article for "outer products"](https://en.wikipedia.org/wiki/Outer_product#Connection_with_the_matrix_product){:target='blank'}.
+There is one major difference between the equations -- a stylistic one.
 On Wikipedia, they represent this sum as:

     $$
     \sum_{k = 1}^p \bm{a}_k^{\text{col}} \bm{b}_k^{\text{row}}